Nalmefene will help you to reduce the amount of alcohol you drink.

 About nalmefene tablets

-If you are alcohol-dependent, you have a strong desire to drink alcohol.
-Your body becomes used to lots of alcohol, and even if you want to reduce your drinking, it is often difficult.
+If you are alcohol-dependent, your body becomes used to lots of alcohol, and you experience withdrawal effects if you do not drink.
+This means that even if you want to reduce your drinking, it is often difficult.

 Nalmefene will help you to reduce the amount of alcohol you drink if you are not able to do this on your own.
 It does this by interfering with the processes in your brain which are responsible for your urge to drink.